gitsparty/CSharpBenchmarks/EqualityStructs/Results.md

 __TL;DR__

-When you use a struct, especially when using it in collections like HashSet, etc., provide IEquatable<T> implementation for the set.
+When you use a struct, especially when using it in collections like HashSet, etc., provide IEquatable<T> implementation for the struct.

 __Background__